GalaxyBotTeam/NSFW-Classifier/README.md

 This project consists of two main components:

-1. `ImageClassificationHandler.js`: This handles the image classification process.
+1. `ImageClassificationHandler.ts`: This handles the image classification process.
 It fetches an image from an S3 bucket, converts it into a TensorFlow tensor, classifies the image using the NSFW.js model, and validates the classification results.

 2. `NSFW.js`: This initializes the NSFW.js model and provides a method to get the model.